CRBroughton/townsquares-relay/README.md

 - ~~Ensure the system is resiliant and propogates events relay-to-relay~~ ✅
 - Ensure events are de-duped across the network when shared relay-to-relay
 - Ensure users can use existing keys, ideally with existing 'signer' applications
-- Ensure mesh 'bridges' don't propogate relay events to no-direct relays (avoid event leakag)
+- Ensure mesh 'bridges' don't propogate relay events to no-direct relays (avoid event leakage)
 - ~~Create a dockerised implementation of the relay~~ ✅
 - Explore other deployment options (desktop application, flatpak etc)